The Epstein-Barr Virus (EBV) and Autoimmune Connection

 You may wonder why 95% of the population has EBV, yet far fewer people have an autoimmune condition.

 One way to explain this is the autoimmune spectrum.
 Even if you don’t have an autoimmune condition, you may be at risk of developing one depending on your health history, diet, lifestyle, genetics, and environment.
-More often than not, autoimmune conditions go undiagnosed for many years because of seemingly unrelated symptoms and by simply getting lost in the conventional medical system.
-Lastly, after the initial infection, EBV goes dormant and may or may not be triggered later on.
+More often than not, autoimmune conditions go undiagnosed for many years because of seemingly unrelated symptoms and get lost in the conventional medical system.
+Lastly, after the initial infection, EBV becomes dormant and may or may not be triggered later on.

 Testing for Underlying Infections